w3c/wot-cg/Tutorials/whatiswot/6-JSON_Schema_in_Practice/6-video-information.md

 ## Title

-What is WoT - JSON Schema in Practice
+JSON Schema in Practice | What is WoT

 ## Description